chettrick/discobsd/distrib/notes/ANNOUNCEMENT.md

 ### New Features in this Release

+* Kernel source tree follows 4.4BSD hierarchy, to facilitate future ports.
+* Separate out machine-dependent and machine-independent code.
+* Refresh of kernel compile Configs and Makefiles for pic32 and stm32.
-* Update host cross compilers to GCC 12.2.0 for stm32 and pic32.
+* Updated host cross debugger to GDB 12.1 with DWARF 5 for stm32.
-* Updated single-precision floating-point library to 7.0.1 from LLVM.
-* Imported double-precision floating-point library 7.0.1 from LLVM.
-* Handle mips-elf-gcc dropping -fshort-double throughout tree.
-* Imported, updated, and enabled 2.11BSD install(1).
-* K&R to ANSI updates.
+* Added Section 9 to the manual pages system, with update to man(1).
+* Added intro manual pages to Sections 5, 6, and 9; added style(9).
-* Major overhaul to OpenBSD host tools and custom ports.
+* More work on OpenBSD host tools and custom ports.
+* Default timezone is updated from `US/Pacific` to `Canada/Mountain`.
 * Clarity and improvements in documentation.
-* Windows instructions for installing releases and firmware.

 ### Filesystem

-* Cleanup of C include headers.
+* 4.4BSD-style locations of C include headers.
-* Addition of int64_t, uint64_t, and min-width macros to stdint.h.
-* Added stdbool.h C include header from OpenBSD.
-* Machine dependent _float.h headers.

 ### Build System

 Continuing the overhaul of the build system.
-* Updated to OpenBSD 7.6 as main host development environment.
-* K&R to ANSI updates for all host-built utilities.
+* Kernels are now built in `sys/arch/${MACHINE}/compile/${BOARD}`.
+* Linker scripts and common configs in `sys/arch/${MACHINE}/conf`.
+* Updated host cross debugger to GDB 12.1 with DWARF 5 for stm32.
-* Length-bound string functions for all host-built utilities.
+* More length-bound string functions for kconfig(8).
 * Both BSD make and GNU make are fully supported.
-* FreeBSD's version of BSD make requires MAKESYSPATH set.
+* FreeBSD's version of BSD make requires `MAKESYSPATH` set.
-* Linux uses libbsd-dev via pkg-config throughout source tree.
+* Linux uses `libbsd-dev` via `pkg-config` throughout source tree.
-* Handle linker warning --no-warn-rwx-segments for all hosts.
 * Fixed all OpenBSD-specific linker warnings for unsafe functions.

 ### DiscoBSD/stm32 Specific Improvements

-* Kernels available in Intel HEX .hex and binary .bin formats.
-* MD _float.h header properly handles doubles and long doubles.
+* Separate out arm-specific and stm32-specific code, to facilitate future ports of other arm-based microcontrollers.

 ### DiscoBSD/pic32 Specific Improvements

-* Migrated from 32-bit short-doubles to 64-bit doubles.
-* Imported and updated LLVM floating-point library, which enabled the removal of -fshort-double in GCC.
-* Double floats enabled migration to GCC 12.2.0 from 4.8.1.
-* MD _float.h header properly handles doubles and long doubles.
+* Enabled kernel builds for the Pontech QUICK240 system.
+* Unified on common linker scripts across many boards.

 ### Bugfixes and Corrections

-* Use host system's strmode(3) in tools ar(1); fixes type conflict.
+* Update to GDB 12.1 corrected stm32 DWARF 5 debugging.
 * Steady improvements and corrections in documentation.
-* Steady improvements and corrections in libraries.
 * Manual page fixes and improvements.